 This is a standard copyright assignment form.
 It can be adapted for use in relation different kinds of copyright.
-You can gain a good idea of the appropriateness of this assignment for your purposes by reviewing the first few sections, available here:

 Copyright and its related rights may subsist in a bewildering variety of different kinds of works.
 For instance, these rights may protect writings, paintings, drawings, designs, plans, graphics, logos, musical compositions, plays, screenplays, software, databases, sculptures, sound recordings, films and broadcasts - to name a few.

 A crucial feature of copyrights - unlike moral rights - is that they are assignable.
 In other words, they can be transferred from one person to another.